arowayasmeen/ResearchAssistant/README.md

 ```

 You can get a SerpAPI key by signing up at [serpapi.com](https://serpapi.com).
+You can get a GoogleAPI key by signing up at https://aistudio.google.com/apikey

 ## (Optional) Install the Research-Assistant package in development mode if you want to edit
 ```bash